Former 'Hollywood Madam' Says She's Leaving Nevada - ExBulletin

 Former ‘Hollywood Madam’ Says She’s Leaving Nevada

-Heidi fleiss told the Pahrump Valley Times she’s upset that someone shot one of her beloved pet parrots with a pellet gun just before Christmas.
+Heidi Fleiss told the Pahrump Valley Times that she was angry that someone shot one of her beloved pet parrots with a pellet gun just before Christmas.

 Fleiss said she bought a property in Missouri, where she plans to move her collection of exotic birds by the end of February.